 Some people love a marshmallowy bed, but if yours is too soft for the back support you need, it’s time to learn how to make your mattress firmer.
 Sagging is usually the main culprit on older beds, while other times you may have chosen the wrong firmness for your body.
 It happens, and that’s one the reasons why all of the best mattresses come on a trial basis so that you can make sure your pick is firm enough for you.

 Medium-firm mattresses suit most people as they keep the spine in neutral alignment without being too hard to sleep on.
-Very soft mattresses, while snug and cozy, can lead to joint issues and pain over time, especially if you’re older (we need more support the older we get).
+Some people may need to go even sturdier – the best mattresses for back pain are typically on the firmer side (our best firm mattress guide has some solid options).
+Very soft mattresses, while appealingly cozy, can lead to joint issues and pain over time, especially if you’re older (we need more support the older we get).
 That’s because you may sink too deeply into the mattress to be properly supported.

 Here we look at six easy fixes to make a mattress firmer and more supportive to sleep on.
 But if after reading this you decide it’s time for an upgrade, we’d recommend trialling a medium-firm mattress.
 To help you, we’ve rounded-up the top-rated options in our best mattress in a box guide, as well as the top memory foam mattress for all sleepers.

 How to make a mattress firmer: tips if it's new

 As we explain in our feature on how often you should replace your mattress, sagging is a big no-no for a healthy back.
 Assuming you are dealing with a new-ish soft mattress here, check to see if it’s still within its trial period.
 If it is, now is your chance to return it and either get a refund to purchase an alternative, or ask the company to replace your mattress with a firmer model.